kiboschool/course-programming-2/src/lessons/w7-errors-and-testing/assignment.md

-# Project: Testing an Order Processor
+# Assignment: Testing an Order Processor

 **Due Date: March 8**
 > This is an individual project.
 You are expected to work on your own to solve